thedynamiclinker/sudocode/etc/apache/The Sans.md

 ### Or:

 ---
 ## Other Edens, Other Gods

-1: Ok so, what the last bit?
+1: Ok so, what last bit?

 0: A part of that story that doesn't fit.
 At least not anywhere in the canonical version.